Monsieur-Chat/Monsieur-Chat/README.md

 <p align="center">You can try to beat my website : <a href="https://0x307845.github.io">0x307845.github.io</a>
 <br>
 <br>
-<p align="center">And remember one thing, IT shouldn't be used to boost your ego but as a creative tool.
+<p align="center">And remember one thing, IT shouldn't be used to improve your ego but as a creative tool.
 <br>
 <p align="center"> <3